What is employee engagement?

 - Consideration: how well employees are recognized, encouraged, and valued by their immediate manager and the organization as a whole.

 - Mobilization: an engaged employee is proud to be part of the organization.
-They become ambassadors for the company and exceed expectations by putting their hearts into their work.
+They become ambassadors for the company and exceed expectations by putting their hearts into their work to allow the company to reach its purpose.

 Are most employees engaged?